Wintellect/MSLearn/Building an End-to-End AI Solution with Azure/includes/4-azure-sql-database.md

 Note the column named "IsPolarBear," which will be set to 1 or 0 to indicate that the corresponding images does or does not contain a polar bear.

-<a name="Exercise2"></a>
-## Exercise 2: Modify the Azure Function ##
+## Modify the Azure Function ##

-In this exercise, you will modify the Azure Function that you created in the previous lab to write output to the Azure SQL Database that you created in the previous exercise.
+The next step is to modify the Azure Function that you created in the previous unit to write output to the Azure SQL Database that you just created.

 1. Open the Azure Function App that you created in the previous lab in the Azure Portal.
 Click **Platform features** to open the "Platform features" tab, and then click **Console** to open a function console.
 Execute the following command in the function console to install the NPM [tedious](https://www.npmjs.com/package/tedious) package, and ignore any warning messages that are displayed. `tedious` provides an API allowing Node.js apps to talk to SQL Server and Azure SQL Database.